 EMAN2 can be used at many different levels ranging from writing code in C++ or Python to a high-level integrated 3-D desktop interface.
-In this tutorial, we will be focusing primarily on the Workflow interface, which will guide you through the single particle reconstruction process, and keep track of appropriate intermediate data generated during the process in a self-consistent way.
+In this tutorial, we will be using the Workflow interface, which will guide you through the single particle reconstruction process, and keep track of appropriate intermediate data generated during the process in a self-consistent way.

 The workflow can be used as part of the integrated desktop (e2desktop.py) or as a standalone program (e2workflow.py).
-Unfortunately the desktop isn't quite perfected yet, and problems seem to be very machine dependent.
+Unfortunately the desktop isn't quite perfected yet, and seems to be very machine dependent.
 On some machines it performs extremely well, but on other machines it behaves strangely.

 The advantage of the desktop is that it will save you a fair bit of desktop space, which is particularly nice on laptops.
 On the downside, it is fairly 3-D graphics intensive.
-So, for purposes of the workshop we will just use the workflow without the desktop.
+So, if A) you experience strange behavior or bugs with the desktop, or B) don't have very speedy 3-D graphics, you may want to use the workflow without the desktop.

-· Open e2workflow.py
+- Open e2desktop.py or e2workflow.py

-- On Windows - double click the appropriate icon on your desktop
+- On Windows

+- double click the appropriate icon on your desktop

-- in the 'EMAN2 Tasks' window, go to the options under 'Utilities' and choose the 'Working Directory' task
+- in the 'EMAN2 tasks' window, scroll down to the 'directory' task and click on it

-- Browse to the eman2_demo/raw_data directory and hit OK
+- Browse to the eman2\demo/raw\data directory

 - On Mac and Linux

 - open a terminal window

-- cd to the eman2_demo/raw_data directory
+- cd to the eman2\demo/raw\data directory

 - type the name of the program

-- ➡ If you did this step successfully you will have two windows : 'Running Tasks' and the other will be titled 'EMAN2 Tasks'.
-If you hover your mouse over 'Directory', you should see a tooltip showing that you are in the eman2_demo/raw_data directory.
-The 'Running Tasks' window might be hidden behind the the workflow window.
+- ➡ If you did this step successfully you will have two windows : 'Running tasks' and the other will be titled 'EMAN2 tasks'.
+If you hover your mouse over 'Directory', you should see that you are in the eman2\demo/raw\data directory.